bfritscher/cours-ptw-slides/zero_to_hero_vuejs.md

-### Multiples Views and Router
+# Multiples Views and Router

 A SPA has to support multiple virtual views to simulate pages.

-This can be achieved with routes and components.
+This can be achieved with a router, routes and components.

 ```javascript
 const router = new VueRouter({